Invasive marine pests

 At the New Zealand border, Biosecurity New Zealand/Ministry for Primary Industries (MPI), are charged with minimising the risk of marine pests new to New Zealand making their way through.
 Within New Zealand, some marine pests are only established in specific parts of the country and the various regions, in conjunction with MPI, are working to keep them only to those regions.

 Council works closely with partners through the Top of the South Marine Biosecurity Partnership to manage the threat of marine pests.
 Council is also actively implementing an operational programme of surveillance and response aimed at preventing the establishment of Mediterranean fanworm in particular.

-To stop any further spread make sure your boat hull is clean before travelling to other parts of the Sounds and antifoul your hull once a year.
-Ideally there should be no more than a light slime layer at any time.
-If you think you have found a marine pest call the MPI Hotline 0800 809 966.
+To stop any further spread make sure your boat hull is clean before travelling to other parts of the Sounds and regularly maintain your antifouling system.
+Ideally there should be no more than a slime layer at any time.
+If you think you have found something unusual in the marine environment, call the MPI Hotline 0800 809 966.